UK markets scramble to price in 2014 rate rise after Carney warning

 The pound hit $1.6995, its highest since reaching $1.6997 on May 6.
 Above $1.6997, sterling will be at its highest since August 2009, with bulls now targeting the $1.70 mark.

-Analysts were relatively sanguine on housebuilding stocks, saying Friday's falls should be seen in the context of strong gains in the share prices.
+Analysts were relatively sanguine on housebuilding stocks, saying Friday's falls should be seen in the context of strong share price runs.
 While higher rates would raise the costs of borrowing to build, it would also signal the economy - and consequently funding prospects - were looking brighter.

 "Markets are obviously now anticipating that interest rates will rise - it'll just take some of the froth off the strength that we've seen (from housebuilders)," said Richard Hunter, head of equities at Hargreaves Lansdown.

-The pain was felt throughout the property sector, with Land Securities and British Land both falling 2.8 percent.
+The pain was felt throughout the property sector, with Land Securities and British Land both left nursing falls of 2.8 percent.
+(Additional reporting by Patrick Graham; Editing by Nigel Stephenson and Catherine Evans)

-In the gilts market, shorter-dated British government bond prices plummeted, with the two-year gilt yield on course for its biggest daily gain in more than three years, according to Reuters data.
+* Mitsubishi CEO sees 10 pct Indonesia market share in 3 years

+SAN FRANCISCO, April 25 Alphabet Inc's Waymo autonomous vehicle group will begin testing a self-driving car program for hundreds of families in Phoenix, Arizona and is buying 500 Chrysler minivans to do so, the companies said on Tuesday.